jatindhankhar/jatindhankhar.github.io/_posts/blog/2017-05-11-gsoc-sugar-labs-week-1.md

 title: GSOC Sugar Labs - Week 1
 layout: post
 categories: blog/
-excerpt: Week 1 of GSOC with Sugar Labs
+excerpt: 'GSOC Suar Labs - Week 1 '
-tags:
+tags: [programming,sugar labs,gsoc]
-- programming
-- gsoc
-- sugar_labs
 comments: true
-description: Week 1 of GSOC with Sugar Labs
+description: 'GSOC Suar Labs - Week 1 '
 ---

 This year I got the oppurtunity to participate in Google Summer of Code (GSOC) along with many students around the world and I will be working with [Sugar Labs](https://www.sugarlabs.org/), they are an awesome organization and make tools which help students in learning.
 Do check them out and contribute with them.
 [My proposal](https://summerofcode.withgoogle.com/projects/#4987332267606016) is to  help maintain and revamp the existing  [Software store](https://activities.sugarlabs.org/en-US/sugar/), also known as ASLO.
 Since it's the main point to explore additonals tools for Sugar, I consider it one of the important projects and I am glad and excited to work on such a big and important project.
 I intend to blog my experience and summary of each week.
 I am extremely grateful to Walter Bender and Tony Anderson for helping me out with the proposal and giving valuable suggestions through the whole process.

 ## Weekly Journal